ilg-physics-ucsb/physics5l-remotelabs-manual/AtomicSpectraLabManual/AS5L.md

 Note that the Rydberg constant applies only to Hydrogen.
 Other atoms have a similar $1/n^2$ structure to the equation that describes their spectra, but with a different coefficient.
 Each element’s spectrum is uniquely characteristic, so spectra are often used to identify the elemental composition of a sample (or a star![^2]).

-After you completing your measurements of the Hydrogen spectra, you will measure the visible spectra of two unknown samples and use them to identify each sample's elemental composition.
+**After you completing your measurements of the Hydrogen spectra, you will measure the visible spectra of two unknown samples and use them to identify each sample's elemental composition.**

 Instruments
 ---------------------
 The apparatus used in this lab consists of
-* **a spectrum tube** -  a special kind of gas-discharge lamp that shapes the light emitted by a gas to optimally illuminate a narrow slit
+* **A spectrum tube** -  a special kind of gas-discharge lamp that shapes the light emitted by a gas to optimally illuminate a narrow slit

 :::Figure:Figure
 ![lamp](imgs/LampTube.jpg)
 :::

-* **a carousel** - that rotates to power your choice of three spectrum tubes.
+* **A carousel** - that rotates to power your choice of three spectrum tubes.
 One contains Hydrogen gas and the other two contain gases you will identify based on their spectra.

 :::Figure:Figure
 ![carousel](imgs/Carousel.jpg)